golang/dep/.github/ISSUE_TEMPLATE.md

 <!--

 Thanks for filing an issue!
-If this is a question or feature request, just delete everthing here and write out the request, providing as much context as you can.
+If this is a question or feature request, just delete everything here and write out the request, providing as much context as you can.

 -->